 Our research group conducts fundamental research at the intersection of computer security and machine learning.
-On the one hand, we are interested in developing intelligent systems that can learn to protect computers from attacks and identify security problems automatically.
-On the other hand, we explore the security and privacy of machine learning by developing novel attacks and defenses.
+On the one end, we are interested in developing intelligent systems that can learn to protect computers from attacks and identify security problems automatically.
+On the other end, we explore the security and privacy of machine learning by developing novel attacks and defenses.

-We are located at Technische Universität Berlin as part of the Berlin Institute for the Foundations of Learning and Data.
+We are part of the new Berlin Institute for the Foundations of Learning and Data (BIFOLD).
 Previously, we have been working at Technische Universität Braunschweig and the University of Göttingen.

 See all publications.

 Responsibility under the German Press Law §55 Sect.
 2 RStV: